NATO supplier · NCAGE 99YVH

 Defender integrates into existing C-UAS architectures via REST API or NATO SAPIENT protocol.
 This positions the Defender as the defeat/engage layer within a complete detect-track-classify-engage kill chain, working alongside third-party radar, EO/IR, and RF detection systems.

 Custom-engineered batteries optimized for the Defender power profile deliver up to 8 hours of continuous jamming at full output.
-Battery management extends both operational runtime and long-term equipment lifecycle.
+Battery management extends operational runtime and equipment lifecycle.

 Our Jamming Solution